reactGo/reactGo/README.md

 ## Motivation

-The aim of this repo is to incorporate the best practices to building a non-trivial, performant, secure and quality full-stack apps with React.js and Node and Node (hence...react-webpack-node).
+The aim of this repo is to incorporate the best practices to building a non-trivial, performant, secure and quality full-stack apps with React.js and Webpack and Node (hence...react-webpack-node).
 However, along the way we definitely have had extensive additions to this boilerplate!
 I am working to document this repo extensively so it would be easy for both beginners and experts to begin dev-ing on it without pulling your hair out.

 ## Why
 **Redux**